richtr/Sina-Weibo-FTW-Opera-Extension/README.md

 License
 -------

 Released under the MIT License.
-See [https://github.com/richtr/Sina-Weibo-FTW-Opera-Extension/blob/master/LICENSE](LICENSE) for more details.
+See [LICENSE](https://github.com/richtr/Sina-Weibo-FTW-Opera-Extension/blob/master/LICENSE) for more details.

 Credits
 -------

-Many thanks go to [http://www.thingsthemselves.com/](Jeff To) for writing the [https://github.com/jefferyto/Sina-Weibo-Translator](Sina Weibo Translator) on which this Extension heavily relies.
+Many thanks go to [Jeff To](http://www.thingsthemselves.com/) for writing the [Sina Weibo Translator User JS Script](https://github.com/jefferyto/Sina-Weibo-Translator) on which this Extension heavily relies.